olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring me home script returns the working directory to user home directory

-3-listfiles script will print the files in the working directory in long format.
+3-listfiles script will print the files in the working directory in long format

+4-listmorefiles scrift will print all the files in dirctory in long format and the hidden files.